Metaphysical poets: Defining the canon

 There is no scholarly consensus regarding which English poets or poems fit within the Metaphysical genre.
 In his initial use of the term, Johnson quoted just three poets: Abraham Cowley, John Donne, and John Cleveland.
-Colin Burrow later singled out John Donne, George Herbert, Henry Vaughan, Andrew Marvell, and Richard Crashaw as 'central figures', while naming many more, all or part of whose work has been identified as sharing its characteristics.
+Colin Burrow later singled out Donne, George Herbert, Henry Vaughan, Andrew Marvell, and Richard Crashaw as 'central figures', while naming many more, all or part of whose work has been identified as sharing its characteristics.

 Two key anthologists in particular were responsible for identifying common stylistic traits among 17th-century poets.
 Herbert Grierson's Metaphysical Lyrics and Poems of the Seventeenth Century (1921) was important in defining the Metaphysical canon.
 In addition, Helen Gardner's Metaphysical Poets (1957) included 'proto-metaphysical' writers such as William Shakespeare and Sir Walter Raleigh and, extending into the Restoration, brought in Edmund Waller and Rochester.
 While comprehensive, her selection, as Burrow remarks, so dilutes the style as to make it "virtually coextensive with seventeenth-century poetry".

 Late additions to the Metaphysical canon have included sacred poets of both England and America who had been virtually unknown for centuries.
 John Norris was better known as a Platonist philosopher.
 Thomas Traherne's poetry remained unpublished until the start of the 20th century.
 The work of Edward Taylor, who is now counted as the outstanding English-language poet of North America, was only discovered in 1937.